Rachel Brosnahan: 2009–2016: Rise to prominence

 In 2013, she starred as Rachel Posner in the critically acclaimed Netflix political drama House of Cards with Kevin Spacey and Robin Wright.
 Although she was initially booked for only two episodes, she caught the eye of showrunner Beau Willimon, and her character was significantly expanded.
 Her role brought her career prominence, and she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series at the 67th Primetime Emmy Awards.
-In 2016, she played Desdemona in Othello at New York Theatre Workshop opposite David Oyelowo and Daniel Craig.
-That year she appeared in Woody Allen's Amazon series Crisis in Six Scenes with Allen, Elaine May and Miley Cyrus.
+From 2014 to 2015, she starred in period drama series Manhattan.
+In 2016, she played Desdemona in Othello at New York Theatre Workshop opposite David Oyelowo and Daniel Craig, and appeared in Woody Allen's Amazon original series, Crisis in Six Scenes, with Allen, Elaine May and Miley Cyrus.

+2017–2023: The Marvelous Mrs. Maisel

-Starting in 2017, Brosnahan appeared as the title character in the Amazon period comedy series The Marvelous Mrs. Maisel.
+Starting in 2017, Brosnahan appeared as the title character in Amy Sherman-Palladino's period comedy Amazon original series, The Marvelous Mrs. Maisel.
 She has said that her exposure to Jewish culture growing up helped prepare her for the role of Midge Maisel, a 1950s Jewish housewife who pursues a career in stand-up comedy when her marriage fails.
-Her performance has earned her a Primetime Emmy Award for Outstanding Lead Actress In A Comedy Series, two Golden Globe Awards, two Screen Actors Guild Awards, and two Critics' Choice Television Awards, among other accolades.
+Her performance has earned her a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series, two Golden Globe Awards, three Screen Actors Guild Awards, and two Critics' Choice Television Awards, among other accolades.
 In 2019, Brosnahan launched the production company Scrap Paper Pictures.